tinalexander/tinalexander.github.io/pages/2023/09-september.md

 >
 > ...
 >
+> Megan Wallace, CDC [02:35:30]
+>
+> In summary, COVID 19 vaccination is a cost effective intervention, particularly in persons ages 65 years and older in which the vaccine is cost saving.
+>
+> Cost effectiveness estimates in those ages 50 years and older were robust to input changes across plausible ranges.
+>
+> Cost effectiveness estimates in those 18 to 49 years were sensitive to changes in inputs.
+>
+> If vaccine effectiveness or hospitalization rates are higher than anticipated, the cost effectiveness estimates would be more favorable.
+>
+> Cost effectiveness estimates are not yet available for the pediatric population.
+>
+> Next, for equity we considered, if the intervention is a reasonable and efficient allocation of resources across all populations.
+Next.
+>
+> COVID 19 vaccination is most cost effective in older adults in which disease burden is highest compared to younger adults.
+COVID 19 vaccination is likely more cost effective in populations with risk factors, such as underlying conditions, which increase their probability of hospitalization due to COVID 19.
+>
+> Additional work is ongoing to evaluate cost effectiveness in the pediatric populations.
+Next.
+>
+> When asked if the 2023-2024 COVID 19 vaccine is a reasonable and efficient allocation of resources, the majority opinion was yes, with a minority opinion of probably yes, next.
+>
+> ...
+>
 > Megan Wallace, CDC [02:43:43]
 >
 > Finally, we have an optional— we had an optional second bivalent dose for those ages 65 years and older.
 We do not have an additional dose recommendation for the 2023-2024 vaccine at this time.